A list of Active sustainable development programs in Kenya

 Improved agriculture is a tool for promoting food security, health, and incomes of rural and urban households.
-Governments, donors, and NGOs commit huge funds to invest in the 17 global sustainable development goals (SDGs).
-These projects are benefiting the livelihoods of millions of people to access more food, improve their nutrition and improve their incomes.
+Governments, donors, and agriculture NGOs commit huge funds to invest in the 17 global sustainable development goals (SDGs).
+These projects are benefiting the livelihoods of millions of people to access more food, improve their nutrition, and improve their incomes.

 Why do you need to know the active projects?
 If one is covering your area, you can get some of the following social-economic benefits;

 • Employment; NGOs and Donors hire many food security interns and staff including Ph.D. researchers.
-They designate some of those roles for national or locals like you.
+They designate some of those roles for nationals or locals like you.
 If you are qualified and lucky, you may get a very well-paying job or research funding opportunity.

 • Training; at the heart of current projects is capacity building to focus on shifting from aid to trade.
 They empower market players to improve in farming, food preservation, and processing as well as marketing techniques.